|The Forno Bravo Formula

-The high alumina content means that our residential refractory ovens heat up in less than an hour; some in as little as 40 minutes—less than half the time of an old-fashioned brick, clay or concrete oven.
+High alumina content allows our residential refractory ovens to heat up in less than an hour; some in as little as 40 minutes—less than half the time of an old-fashioned brick, clay or concrete oven.

-The high purity (a very low percentage of non-refractory materials that break down with temperature cycling) means that our ovens are more durable than lower grade ovens—which can wear out too quickly.
+High purity (contain a very low percentage of the non-refractory materials that can break down with temperature cycling) means that our ovens are more durable than lower-grade ovens, which wear out too quickly.

 But does all this really matter?
 Definitely.

-Let’s put it this way—one Italian pizza oven manufacturer with a U.S. distributor understands the difference so clearly that they make ovens using both materials.
-Their entry level ovens are made using “terracotta”, while their premium residential ovens and commercial ovens are made using an engineered refractory.
+Let’s put it this way—one Italian pizza oven manufacturer with a U.S. distributor understands the difference in performance so clearly that they make ovens using both types of materials.
+Their entry-level ovens are made using “terracotta,” while their premium residential ovens and commercial ovens are made using an engineered refractory.
 Here’s the catch.
-Their 40″ premium residential refractory oven costs 55% more (an additional $1,600) than their 40″ terracotta oven (the exact same size oven).
+Their 40″ premium residential refractory oven costs 55% more (an additional $1,600) than their 40″ terracotta oven (the exact same size oven!)

 Forno Bravo makes every oven using the same premium grade refractory.